mrhorin/suggestrap/README.md

 The second argument hash in Suggestrap object is optional item.
 - `minlength`: The minimum character length needed before suggestions start getting rendered.
 Defaults to '2'.
 - `wildcard`: Request params's wild card for JSON.
 Defaults to '%QUERY'.
+- `delay`: If target element fire the keyup event and don't fire the next keyup event until over 400ms, suggestrap would show the suggestions from inputed value.
+This option meaning is that don't increase request for JSON URL.
+Defaults is '400'.

 If you don't understand about this README.md document, there are demo.html file in './dist/html/' directory, please show this file from your browser.
 ## Customize